rickardlindberg/rickardlindberg.me/writing/agdpp-turning-arrow/index.markdown

 </pre></div>
 </div></div>
 For this to work we need to create new event wrappers for keydown left/right and add a getter to expose the arrow angle.
-We have done that before.
+We have done similar things before.
 Same procedure this time.

 We make it pass by handling the events and changing the angle: